rickardvh/budo-notes/iaido/msjr/hayashizaki-jushin-jikiden-ryu-mokuroku.md

 > 下村茂市　㊞

 Shimomura Shigeichi (seal)

+## Commentary and translation notes

+Although many of the names under the "essentials" headings will look familiar to practitioners of Musō Shinden-ryū and Musō Jikiden Eishin-ryū, they are, in fact, not (yet) kata as such.
+Rather, they are instructions for how to act in different situations, as will become clear in later scrolls.

 [^1]: This heading is listed slightly differently from the others, and seems to be neither a section under Forms nor a completely separate heading, as it is written lower than the surrounding headings almost so as to fit in with the preceding section.